CAFAudit/audit-service/caf-audit/docs/pages/en-us/Getting-Started.md

 ## Deploying Kafka

 Apache Kafka is a distributed, partitioned, replicated commit log service that provides messaging system functionality for producers and consumers of messages.
 Kafka's role in the Audit Management service is to receive tenant events from client-side applications (producers) as messages.
 On the server-side, the Kafka-Vertica Scheduler (consumer) reads event messages from per application, per tenant Kafka topics and streams the events into HPE Vertica.

-### Apache Kafka Development Deployment

-We recommend that you use [vagrant-kafka](https://github.hpe.com/caf/vagrant-kafka) and follow its supporting documentation to start a guest VM running Kafka with Vagrant.

-Vagrant-kafka is not recommended for production deployments.
-It's a standalone single node setup only; provisioning scripts do not support multiple machine clustered configurations.

 ### Apache Kafka Enterprise Deployment